rubaiat-hossain/rubaiat-hossain.github.io/_posts/2017-05-13-How-to-create-a-bootable-Linux-distro.md

 **##5**.
 If no errors encountered and you see the prompt, then congratulations!
 You got your own copy of a linux bootable distro

 The process is same for a dvd drive, USB's are more modular so it's great to have one or two of your favourite distros in USB to boot them anywhere you want.

-Kudos!
+Well, that's it for today, check this blog out for further posts about development.